 What is a smart contract?
-A smart contract is one of the key terms when it comes to cryptocurrencies and blockchains.
-It is essentially a piece of program code stored on a blockchain.
+It is one of the key terms when it comes to cryptocurrencies and blockchains.
+A smart contract is essentially a piece of program code stored on a blockchain.
 This article has smart contracts explained.
-We’ll go through all the key features of these distributed programs.
+We’ll go through the key features of these distributed programs.

-In order to understand smart contracts, you must have at least a basic level understanding of blockchains.
 In short, a blockchain is a distributed ledger.
 The English abbreviation DLT says it all: Distributed Ledger Technology.
-Blockchains are databases of cryptocurrencies and store the transaction data that is being sent in the network.
+Blockchains are databases of cryptocurrencies and store the transaction data of the network.

 There are different types of blockchains.
-Bitcoin was born already in 2009 and has a blockchain with very different capacity compared to its 3rd generation rivals.
-Bitcoin’s blockchain needs to be also maintained with physical mining devices, which is no longer needed in the high capacity blockchains.
+Bitcoin was created in 2009 and it has a blockchain with certain limitations.
+Bitcoin’s blockchain needs to be maintained with physical mining devices (miners), which are no longer needed in high-capacity blockchains.

 There are also different types of cryptocurrencies.
 The best way is to split them into three main categories: platforms, tokens, and currencies.

-Platforms are also called ecosystems or Dapp operating systems.
+Platforms are called ecosystems and Dapp operating systems.
 The best-known example of a platform is Ethereum.
-Its main rivals are EOS, TRON, and Tezos.
-These cryptocurrencies are designed to support Dapps and smart contracts.
+Its main rivals are Cardano, Binance Smart Chain, and Polkadot.
+These projects are designed to support Dapps and smart contracts.

-Tokens are always created inside of such platforms.
+Tokens are created inside of such platforms.
 Hence, they don’t have their own blockchains.
-Tokens have usually utility inside a specific program.
+Tokens have utility or governance functions inside a specific program.
+Popular tokens include Chainlink, Aave, and Uniswap.

 The currency category includes Bitcoin and its rivals (Litecoin, Bitcoin Cash, Digibyte).
 However, be careful of making a claim that Bitcoin doesn’t support smart contracts at all.
 Some things can be built also on top of Bitcoin, but it really isn’t designed for that.

-The development of Bitcoin is progressing slowly and its key features are almost impossible to change.
-Hence, many 2nd generation platforms were born and designed in 2014-2016 to support the programming of smart contracts and Dapps.
+The development of Bitcoin is progressing slowly.
+The core features are almost impossible to change.
+Hence, many platforms were designed in 2014-2016 to support smart contract programming.
+New ones are coming out to the market every year.

 In this article, we are studying smart contracts through Ethereum.
 It is the best-known platform and therefore a natural choice.